Last updated on September 20th, 2023 at 06:26 am

 The arm speed should not be confused with the distance during the flight.
 This is more on the player’s ability to throw a particular speed so that the disc will behave in such a way as the number indicates in the flight rating.
 Therefore, your arm speed and your power should be suitable for the disc speed.

 Meanwhile, weak arms and high-speed drivers will put you in the worst place compared to weak arms and low-speed drivers.
-For example, if you can throw 300 feet and not much more on a speed fairway driver, then you should use that disc.
-If you can hit 325 feet with a 7 feet disc that can reach 325 or more, then that disc should be your limit.
+For example, if you can throw 300 feet and not much more with a fairway driver and get around the same distance with a distance driver, then you shouldn’t venture too much beyond a fairway driver.
 Of course, if you can do a 12-speed distance driver, then you can probably throw a 10, 7, or 6-speed fairway driver.

 How is the weight of the disc affect the speed and the distance traveled and eventually to your disc golf driver selection?
 The answer is more complicated than you think but let me try to explain to you as simple as possible.